 Mike Mandigo: Mike has been ringing for nearly 25 years.
 He has directed groups for children and youth at Ox Hill Baptist Church.
 He is a retired technology instructional coach for Fairfax County Public Schools.
-In his spare time he builds small decorative boxes and furniture.
+In his spare time he builds wood decorative boxes.

 Kathy Murphy: Born and raised in Northern Virginia, Kathy started ringing handbells at the age of 10, under the direction of Fran Underwood (who just so happens to be a fellow ringer in VAB!).
 She has an M.Ed. from Marymount University and works as a special education teacher at an elementary school in Fairfax County.

 Alice Real: Alice has been ringing for over 13 years and also plays piano.
 In college, she played harpsichord and recorder with the William & Mary Early Music Ensemble.
 Alice has a bachelor’s degree in history and music and a masters in early elementary education.
 She is an elementary general music teacher with Fairfax County Public Schools.